-Marc Lafia is an American artist and filmmaker whose work emerges with network culture as it changes the He has been exhibited at the Walker Art Center, the Whitney Museum of American Art, the Tate Online, the ZKM, the Centre Pompidou, Anthology Film Archives, International Film Festival Rotterdam, The Minsheng Museum of Art in Shanghai and most recently at the Shenzhen Sculpture Biennale 2014.
+Marc Lafia is an American artist and filmmaker whose work emerges with network culture as it changes our relationship to knowledge, ourselves, our memories, our bodies, from one of representation to presentation; from contemplation to new modes of embodiment, producing new subjectivities and new ways of going in the world.
+He has been exhibited at the Walker Art Center, the Whitney Museum of American Art, the Tate Online, the ZKM, the Centre Pompidou, Anthology Film Archives, International Film Festival Rotterdam, The Minsheng Museum of Art in Shanghai and most recently at the Shenzhen Sculpture Biennale 2014.
 He has taught at Stanford University, the San Francisco Art Institute, Art Center College of Design in Pasadena, Pratt Institute and Columbia University His book 'Image Photograph' comes out this Summer on Punctum press.

 Marc's work in print, installation, painting, video and performance, reconsiders varied histories of art, photography and cinema and the embodied and situated space and event of art as it is made and remade, through and in, networked and social media.
 In the “post-internet,” the centrality of the network, changes the nature of the image and the circulation of cultural objects, from the politics of participation to new understandings of materiality.
 Network culture changes our relationship to knowledge, ourselves, our memories, our bodies from one of representation to presentation; from contemplation to new modes of embodiment, producing new subjectivities and new ways of going in the world.
 His work has been exhibited and shown at the Walker Art Center, the Whitney Museum of American Art, the Tate Online, the ZKM, the Centre Pompidou, Anthology Film Archives, International Film Festival Rotterdam, the Minsheng Art Museum in Shanghai and most recently at the Shenzhen Sculpture Biennale 2014.
 He has taught at Stanford University, the San Francisco Art Institute, Art Center College of Design in Pasadena, Pratt Institute and Columbia University.